kumarpit/api-actions/README.md

 ```
 Let's dissect this.
 <br>
 - `Path`: This field is self-explanatory - this is where you pass the URL for your request.
-Note: this field may also represent just an endpoint if you have set a `baseURL`  for the axios instance passed to `reax`. <br>
+Note: this field may also represent just an endpoint if you have set a `baseURL`  for the axios instance passed to `api-actions`. <br>
 - `Method`: One of the HTTP methods.<br>
 - `Body`: This may be a JSON object or a function that takes the current state of your redux store as an argument and returns a JSON object.<br>
 - `Types`: The `TypeArray` is defined as the following: